apptainer/singularity-admindocs/security.rst

 -  Encryption is not supported. {Singularity} leverages kernel LUKS2 mounts to run encrypted containers without decrypting their content to disk.

--  Some sites hold the opinion that vulnerabilities in kernel user namespace code could have greater impact than vulnerabilities confined to a single piece of setuid software.
-Therefore they are reluctant to enable unprivileged user namespace creation.

 Because of the points above, the default mode of operation of {Singularity} uses a setuid binary.
 The Singularity community aims to reduce the